 6.32.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.32.5.

 Specify explicit interfaces by placing procedures in modules where the procedure is to be used in more than one scope, or by using internal procedures where the procedure is to be used in one scope only.

 Specify argument intents to allow further checking of argument usage.